chrisjbrown49/sfm-solver/README.md

 ### The Beautiful Equation

-The SFT framework is constrained by:
+The SFM framework is constrained by:

 ```
 β L₀ c = ℏ